 Chay Khoran Palace

 It is a one-storey building, constructed underground.
-The main section of the interior of this palace comprises of balconies, two square-shaped halls in its southern corner, and an oblong-shaped hall, decorated with plasterworks.
-The palace maintains a sloped roof and served as a temporary place of residence for figures, who visited this region.
+The main section of the interior of this palace consists of balconies, two square-shaped halls in its southern corner, and an oblong-shaped hall, decorated with plasterworks.
+The palace maintains a sloped roof and serves as a temporary place of residence for figures, who visit this region.

 This Pahlavi era building has European architecture and is modest in its decorations.
-The building is now used as the Tourism Office of Chalous.
+The building is now used as the Tourism Office of Chalus.

-Namak abrood has an aerial tramway which starts at the sea level near the shores of the Caspian Sea and ends on the top of the Alborz heights crossing dense forest area of northern Iran.
-Namak Abrood is a resort town that sits at the base of a mountain with the same name.
-Among the many attractions of this town, is a 2050 m long gondola line that goes from sea level to near the summit of the mountain clearing a path through the forest (a second line has also become operational since I visited the area is 2005).
+Namak abrood has an aerial tramway starting at the sea level near the shores of the Caspian Sea and ending on the top of the Alborz heights crossing dense forest areas of northern Iran.
+It is a resort town that sits at the base of a mountain with the same name.
+Among the many attractions of this town, is a 2050 meter long gondola line that goes from sea level to near the summit of the mountain clearing a path through the forest.
 A trail that makes a seemingly endless number of switchbacks goes up the path under the lift through a dense growth of ferns and other bushes.
 From the top of the gondola, you will have a superb view of the Caspian Sea and the narrow strip of land between the sea and the mountain.